qbb84/ThreeJS-Particle-Animations-Demo/README.md

 This small showcase implements various particle animations using mathematical equations.
 Each animation type is defined by a set of equations governing the movement of particles.
 Included are the mathematical expressions for each animation.
 <br>

-**Note:** The GIFs below illustrate the visual representation of particle animations.
+**Note:** The GIFs below illustrate the visual representation of particle animations--aliases for each are pseudorandom.
 The mathematical formulas are provided for each animation type, where:
 - \( y' \): Updated value for the y-coordinate of a particle.
 - \( x' \): Updated value for the x-coordinate of a particle.
 - \( z' \): Updated value for the z-coordinate of a particle.